veertuinc/anka-docs/content/en/docs/Anka Virtualization/upgrading.md

 1) Install the new anka pkg.
 Follow the [install instructions]({{< relref "docs/Getting Started/installing-the-anka-virtualization-package.md" >}})

-2) Upgrade the guest addons inside the VM templates with `anka start -u`.
+2) Upgrade the guest addons inside the VM templates with `anka start --update`.
 Check the upgrade notes to see if this step is necessary.

 ## Upgrade Procedure (with Anka Build Cloud Controller & Registry)